LyubomirT/Diffusion-Powered-Image-Synthesis-contributed/README.md

-# Diffusion based Image Synthesis: Human Faces
+# Image Synthesis: Human Faces

 This repository presents a comprehensive demonstration of a Denoising Diffusion Probabilistic Model.
 The model is trained using a standard L1 loss metric between timesteps and exhibits the ability to generate high-resolution 256x256 images of human faces.
 Each image generation process requires an approximate duration of 4 seconds when utilizing the standard free Google Colaboratory hardware.
 The model execution is supported by a memory footprint of approximately 2 GB of VRAM.